neurobagel/annotation-tool-ai/Readme.md

 ```

 By now the code depends on
-- `typing` for providing type hints for defined functions. (required for mypy)
+- `typing` for providing type hints for defined functions
 - `pandas` TSV file handling
 - `json` JSON handling
 - `pydantic` for data validation and modularized parsing